Lava Flow Hazard Zones

 Lava-flow hazard zones - Based on location of eruptive vents, past lava coverage, and topography

 - Zone 2: Areas adjacent to and downslope of zone 1.
-Fifteen to twenty-five percent of zone 2 has been covered by lava since 1800, and twenty-five to seventy-five percent has been covered within the past 750 years.
-Relative hazard within zone 2 decreases gradually as one moves away from zone 1
+In Zone 2, 15% to 25% of land has been covered by lava since 1800, and 25% to 75% has been covered within the past 750 years.
+Relative hazard within zone 2 decreases gradually as one moves away from zone 1.

 - Zone 3: Areas less hazardous than zone 2 because of greater distance from recently active vents and (or) because of topography.
-One to five percent of zone 3 has been covered since 1800, and fifteen to seventy-five percent has been covered within the past 750 years
+In Zone 3, 1% to 5% of land has been covered since 1800, and 15% to 75% has been covered within the past 750 years.

 - Zone 4: Includes all of Hualālai, where the frequency of eruptions is lower than that for Kīlauea or Mauna Loa.
-Lava coverage is proportionally smaller, about five percent since 1800, and less than fifteen percent within the past 750 years
+Lava coverage is proportionally smaller, about 5% since 1800, and less than 15% within the past 750 years.

 - Zone 7: Younger part of domant volcano Mauna Kea.
-Twenty percent of this area was covered by lava in the past 10,000 years
+In this area, 25% of land was covered by lava in the past 10,000 years.

 Kīlauea Eruption Risk Assessment (KERA)